planavsky82/component-lib-platform/README.md

 ### Applications

-The platform also can be used to generate a [Micro Frontend](https://micro-frontends.org/), a more complex web component that is esentially its own micro-application and can be shared across other front-end applications.
+The platform also can be used to generate a [Micro Frontend](https://micro-frontends.org/), a more complex web component that is esentially its own micro-application and can be shared across other frontend applications.

 ## Prerequisites